Amruth-varsh/Infosys-spring-board-5.0/README.md

 # Tennis Ball Detection using YOLOv5 and Streamlit

 This project enables real-time detection of tennis balls and players from video inputs using a custom-trained YOLOv5 model.
 The application is designed for coaches, players, and analysts to enhance tennis match analysis.
-It features an interactive user interface built with Streamlit.
+It features an interactive user interface built with Streamlit Application.

 ## Video
 ![Processed Video](https://github.com/Amruth-varsh/Infosys-spring-board-5.0/blob/main/Processed%20Video.gif)